 The Thalangama tank and its environs were declared as an Environmental Protection Area (EPA) under the National Environmental Act (Gazette Extraordinary No. 1487/10, dated 5th March 2007).

 The extent of the Environmental Protection Area (see map) is approximately 118 hectares (Central Environmental Authority [CEA]).
 According to the National Wetland Directory of the CEA and other surveys its habitat includes the recently constructed Averihena lake as well as freshwater swamp forests, grasslands and paddy fields which are flooded during some seasons, floating and rooted plants, scrub lands and trees hosting seasonally up to 100 different species of migratory, resident and endemic birds.
 Additionally the area can show 30 species of dragonflies, 12 species of reptiles, 10 species of mammals and 15 freshwater fish species aside a very rich fauna.
 Since the tank and its environs were declared as an Environmental Protection Area (EPA) only a few uses are permitted within it.
+A particular threat to the ecological balance is the release of non-native fish into the lake.

 By the way, the word Thalangama is said to derive from the word ‘Thadaka Gama’ or ‘village of ponds’.